citp/privacy-policy-historical/b/bl/blo/bloggingcage.com.md

-> *The following text is extracted and transformed from the bloggingcage.com privacy policy that was archived on 2012-06-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120620200256id_/http%3A//www.bloggingcage.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bloggingcage.com privacy policy that was archived on 2012-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121221183720id_/http%3A//www.bloggingcage.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy — Blogging Cage
+# Privacy Policy

-This _Privacy Policy_ governs the manner in which [Blogging Cage](http://www.bloggingcage.com/ "Bloggnig Cage") collects, uses, maintains and discloses information collected from users (each, a “User”) of the [http://www.bloggingcage.com](https://web.archive.org/web/20120620200256id_/http://www.bloggingcage.com/) website (“Site”).
+This _Privacy Policy_ governs the manner in which Blogging Cage collects, uses, maintains and discloses information collected from users (each, a “User”) of the [http://www.bloggingcage.com](https://web.archive.org/web/20121221183720id_/http://www.bloggingcage.com/) website (“Site”).
 This privacy policy applies to the Site and all products and services offered by Blogging Cage.

  **Personal identification information**